Canon 80D vs Nikon D750

-Both the 80D and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the 80D followed on from the Canon 70D.
+Both the 80D and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D750 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Nikon D750?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 80D: